MaverickJune/DCN_2024_FALL/README.md

 ```
 ./http_server_<YOUR_SYSTEM> 62123
 ```
 3. Connect to the server by entering http://127.0.0.1:62123/ as the URL on your favorite web browser.
-You should be greeted with the following web page.
+You should be greeted with the following web page(legacy version from 2023 Fall Project).
 ![HTTP_home.png](./HTTP_home.png)

 ## HTTP Server Program Behavior